Flowers are a great addition to any garden! Here are some easy to grow annuals guaranteed to brighten up every corner of your yard, patio or balcony.

 This is a vine that grows well on light posts, arbors and fences.
 The flowers open in the late morning, and by evening they are curled up and will die off.
 BUT – more flowers will appear and bloom all summer!

-Morning glories come in blue, purples, pinks and whites, and another favourite of mine is one that is bright red.
+Morning glories come in blue, purples, pinks and whites, and another favorite of mine is one that is bright red.

 Do be careful when pulling up the vine in late fall.
 The seeds fall off, naturalize, and can become invasive weeds known as bindweed.
 (Don’t ask me how I know this.)